KimRuedasR/Just-Dogs/readme.md

 - Profile display: User profile display and layout for image posts.
 - Search: Search functionality for user and their image posts.
 - Feed: Display posts from the other users followed by the current user.
+- Comments: Add new and display current comments for image posts.
 - UI Development: The user interface for the landing, login, and registration screens is under development.

 The project is actively being developed, with upcoming features and enhancements planned to create a comprehensive platform for dog lovers.
 Contributions and suggestions are welcome to make Just Dogs a delightful experience for its users.estions are welcome to make Just Dogs a delightful experience for its users.